reflectoring/reflectoring.github.io/_posts/methodology/2017-02-14-How to Random.md

 Thus, if more threads are actively generating new random numbers with the same instance of Random, the higher the probability, that the above mentioned case occurs.
 For programs that generate many (very many) random numbers, this procedure is not recommended.
-In this case you should ThreadLocalRandom instead. java.util.concurrent.ThreadLocalRandom were added to java utils from version 1.7(https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ThreadLocalRandom.html)
+In this case you should ThreadLocalRandom instead.[java.util.concurrent.ThreadLocalRandom](https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/ThreadLocalRandom.html) were added to java utils from version 1.7.

 ThreadLocalRandom extends Random and the possibility to restrict its use to the respective thread instance.
 For this purpose, an instance of ThreadLocalRandom is held in an internal map for the respective thread and returned by calling current.

 ```
 ThreadLocalRandom.current().nextInt()
 ```

-###Conclusion
+## Conclusion

 The above described pitfall doesn´t mean that is forbidden to share a Random Instance threw several threads.
 There is no problem with turning one or two extra rounds in a loop, but if you generate a huge amount of numbers in different threads, just bear the above mentioned solution in mind.
 This could save you some debug time :)